caesar1111/openHAB2_beginners_walkthrough/openHAB2_Raspberry_beginner-s_walkthrough_-_2nd _DRAFT.md

   border-top:none;padding:0cm 5.4pt 0cm 5.4pt'>
   <p class=MsoNormal style='margin-bottom:0cm;margin-bottom:.0001pt;line-height:
   normal'><span lang=EN-GB>Be aware, that creating and later using a specific user will ensure that permissions are honoured.
-Make sure, the “openhab” user has ownership and/or write access to the openHAB2 configuration files.
+Make sure, the Â“openhabÂ” user has ownership and/or write access to the openHAB2 configuration files.
 This can be accomplished by executing:</span></p>
   </td>